-(a) 3G connect duration and interconnecting times (ICN). (b) Data downloaded size.
+(b) Data downloaded size.

 (c) Average time per user per day of the half-power FACH state for the 3G radio in dependence of the push-notification sync interval.

 Fig. 2: Cumulative distributions of (a) 3G connect duration and inter-connecting times between successive connections, (b) incoming connections data size, and (c) the time spent by the 3G radio in half-power state (A-is with Android OS (no sync).
 With CDroid we used 5-minutes long intervals.
 The other values are simulated according to the logs.).